 When oak barrels are new, they impart aromas to wines that are fermented or matured in them.
 The most common flavor associated with oak is vanilla, but other warm, rounded, spicy notes also fall under this heading.

 In white wines, oak often comes across as plain vanilla, toffee or popcorn.
 In reds, it can be a warming note of cinnamon or nutmeg.

 Oaky notes can be subtle or overt, depending on whether the barrel has been used before and the type of oak it was made with.
 American oak provides coconut notes, while French oak can come out as smoky.
 However, if the term is used on its own, it can suggest unbalanced wine where fruit and varietal notes are drowned out by overbearing new barrels.

 Tannins contribute to the texture of wine—the way it feels in the mouth.
 Tannins are phenolic compounds present in grape skins and pips.
 Red wines are made by macerating the juice of red grapes with their skins, seeds and pulp, extracting color and tannins.
 Oak barrels can also give tannins to a wine.

 A wine that is tannic has lots of these compounds and feels astringent.
-This is because either because the grape variety itself is very tannic, or the wine has been moved a lot during maceration to extract as many tannins as possible.
+This is because either the grape variety itself is very tannic, or the wine has been moved a lot during maceration to extract as many tannins as possible.